pkwagner/yasdi2mqtt/README.md

 ## Setup & Run
 There are multiple ways to get `yasdi2mqtt` working.
 I'd strongly recommend using `docker-compose` or `docker` for setup.
 If you encounter any problems, feel free to open an issue!

+By default YASDI is configured to use directly attached RS485 adapters.
+Further information on how to set up IP-based hardware instead can be found [here](https://github.com/pkwagner/yasdi2mqtt/issues/1) (German).

 ### Variant I: docker-compose
 1. Check `yasdi.ini` configuration
     * The included blueprint is meant to be used with serial adapters, but IP-based communication should be possible as well (see YASDI reference)